Skip to content

 composer require hybridly/laravel

-Create root.blade.php in resources/application
+Create root.blade.php in resources

 <!DOCTYPE html>